im-knots/ea-monorepo/README.md

 Build new model parallelism protocols on top of existing p2p protocols like bittorrent to allow p2p updating of model weights rather than relying on a central sharing platform.

 Implement meshnet protocols like BATMAN on the Ainulindale clients to allow localized p2p communications?

-### Phase 5: Cloud deployment and Production readiness
-Do the SRE needful to scale this thing to millions of users

 ## Ea Platform Architecture